-(E) has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency;
+(E) Has misrepresented to a subcontractor the extent to which the Developer has benefited from contracts or financial assistance that has been awarded by a public agency, including the scope of the Developer's participation in contracts with the agency, and the amount of financial assistance awarded to the Developer by the agency;

-(F) has been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title;
+(F) Has been found by the Board to be ineligible based on a previous participation review performed in accordance with Chapter 1 Subchapter C of this title (relating to Previous Participation and Executive Award Review and Advisory Committee);

-G) is delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans;
+(G) Is delinquent in any loan, fee, or escrow payments to the Department in accordance with the terms of the loan, as amended, or is otherwise in default with any provisions of such loans, and for which no repayment plan has been approved by the Department;

-(H) has failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least ten (10) days prior to the Board meeting at which the decision for an award is to be made;
+(H) Has failed to cure any past due fees owed to the Department within the time frame provided by notice from the Department and at least 10days prior to the Board meeting at which the decision for an award is to be made;

-(I) would be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
+(I) Would be prohibited by a state or federal revolving door or other standard of conduct or conflict of interest statute, including Tex.
 Gov’t Code, §2306.6733, or a provision of Tex.
 Gov’t Code, Chapter 572, from participating in the Application in the manner and capacity they are participating;

-(J) has, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully Deobligated during the twelve (12) months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such Deobligation results in ineligibility under this chapter;
+(J) Has, without prior approval from the Department, had previous Contracts or Commitments that have been partially or fully Deobligated during the 12 months prior to the submission of the Application, and through the date of final allocation due to a failure to meet contractual obligations, and the Person is on notice that such Deobligation results in ineligibility under this chapter;

-(K) has provided false or misleading documentation or made other intentional or negligent material misrepresentations or omissions in or in connection with an Application (and certifications contained therein), Commitment, or Determination Notice for a Development;
+(K) Has provided false or misleading documentation or made other intentional or negligent material misrepresentations or omissions in or in connection with an Application (and certifications contained therein), Commitment, or Determination Notice for a Development;

-(L) was the Owner or Affiliate of the Owner of a Department assisted rental Development for which the federal affordability requirements were prematurely terminated and the affordability requirements have not re-affirmed or Department funds repaid; or
+(L) Was the Owner or Affiliate of the Owner of a Department assisted rental Development for which the federal affordability requirements were prematurely terminated and the affordability requirements have not been re-affirmed or Department funds repaid;

-(M) fails to disclose, in the Application, any Principal or any entity or Person in the Development ownership structure who was or is involved as a Principal in any other affordable housing transaction, that has terminated voluntarily or involuntarily within the past ten (10) years or plans to or is negotiating to terminate their relationship with any other affordable housing development.
-Failure to disclose is grounds for termination.
+(M) Fails to disclose, in the Application, any Principal or any entity or Person in the Development ownership structure who was or is involved as a Principal in any other affordable housing transaction, that has terminated voluntarily or involuntarily within the past 10 years, or plans to or is negotiating to terminate, their relationship with any other affordable housing development.
 The disclosure must identify the person or persons and development involved, the identity of each other development, and contact information for the other Principals of each such development, a narrative description of the facts and circumstances of the termination or proposed termination, and any appropriate supporting documents.
-An Application may be referred to the Board for termination based upon factors in the disclosure.
-Staff shall present a determination to the Board as to a person’s fitness to be involved as a Principal with respect to an Application using the factors described in clauses (i) – (v) of this subparagraph as considerations:
+An Application may be referred to the Board for a determination of a person’s fitness to be involved as a Principal with respect to an Application, which may include a staff recommendation, using the factors described in clauses (i) – (v) of this subparagraph as considerations:

-(i) The amount of resources in a Development and the amount of the benefit received from the Development;
+(i) the amount of resources in a Development and the amount of the benefit received from the Development;

 (ii) the legal and practical ability to address issues that may have precipitated the termination or proposed termination of the relationship;